Zenika/feedzback/.circleci/README.md

 ### GCLOUD_SERVICE_KEY

 Full JSON service key linked to the Service Account allowed to build and run the server on the GCP Project.
+It is also used as the main authentication method for the firebase CLI during client deployment as FIREBASE_TOKEN usage will be decomissioned in the next major version.

 ### GOOGLE_COMPUTE_ZONE